RakanSuliman/NodeCoin/README.md

 | Remove Maximum Transaction| O(log m)       | O(n + log m)      |
 | Get All Transactions      | O(n + m * log m)| O(n + m * log m)  |

-## Comparison with Other Data Structures
+## Comparison with Doubly Linked List or Max Heap Implementation

 - **Doubly Linked List (DLL)**: A DLL alone would not efficiently manage transactions as it would require additional sorting. nodeCoin's integrated max heap allows for efficient sorting and retrieval.
-- **Max Heap Alone**: A max heap alone cannot categorize transactions by date. nodeCoin combines linked lists for date management with max heaps for transactions, providing a more efficient solution.
+- **Max Heap Alone**: A max heap alone cannot categorize transactions by date. nodeCoin combines doubly linked lists for date management with max heaps for transactions, providing a more efficient solution.

 ## How to Run

 1. Clone the repository.